-Another relevant paper is Bollinger and Troske (2019), which is our initial evaluation of the Code Louisville program produced for the Department of Labor.
-In this evaluation we compared the outcomes of Code Louisville participants with the outcomes of two other WIOA training programs conducted by KentuckianaWorks, which trained workers for jobs in the advanced manufacturing sector, as well as all other WIOA participants who had individual training accounts (ITA).
-The two WIOA training programs were the Certified Production Technician (CPT) and Manufacturing and Employment Training Connection (M-TEC) programs.
-ITA participants typically sought two-year associate degrees in medical fields or truck driving training.
+Bollinger and Troske (2019) provide an initial evaluation of the Code Louisville program produced for the Department of Labor.
+In this evaluation we compare the outcomes of Code Louisville participants with the outcomes of other WIOA programs conducted by KentuckianaWorks, -Certified Production Technician (CPT), Manufacturing and Employment Training Connection (M-TEC), and Individual Training Accounts (ITA).
 There are two shortcomings with this report.
-First, we only had at most four quarters of earnings and employment information after entry for participants in the Code Louisville program, which previous research suggests is too short a time period to see impacts of these programs (i.e., Heinrich et al., 2013 and Card, Kluve and Weber, 2018).
-Second, participants in other WIOA programs, making it difficult to find comparable individuals in these other programs.
-We address both shortcomings in the present study, using a longer follow-up period and a much larger comparison pool (see below for details).
+First, we had at most four quarters of earnings and employment information after entry for participants in the Code Louisville program, which previous research suggests is too short a period to see impacts of these programs (i.e., Heinrich et al., 2013 and Card, Kluve and Weber, 2018).
+Second, participants in the Code Louisville program tend to be much more advantaged and more educated than participants in WIOA programs, making it difficult to find comparable individuals in these other programs.
+We address both shortcomings in the present study, using a longer follow-up period and a much larger potential comparison sample (see below for details).